The Simpsons Wrestling: Development

 Big Ape Productions developed The Simpsons Wrestling.
 At the Electronic Entertainment Expo in 2000, Fox Interactive announced its plans to produce and publish the game for the PlayStation console.
 Karly Young, director of Fox Interactive, said that the company had received an "overwhelming" response to their previous Simpsons games, so they wanted to give the fans "another dose of Bart and Homer—this time for PlayStation gamers".

 In January 2001, Fox Interactive ceased operating as a standalone publisher to focus more on development, and they would now function as a co-publisher.
 On March 12, 2001, the company announced that Activision would co-publish and distribute the title in North America, with the publisher citing a "casual gamer interest" for their acquisition.
 Kathy Vrabeck, executive vice president of Activision, commented that "The Simpsons is a property that enjoys phenomenal success across several entertainment mediums, including interactive entertainment.
 The acquisition of this game reinforces our strategy of delivering products based on powerful, recognizable brands."

+According to Big Ape Productions founder Mike Ebert and 3D artist Ray West, Fox required the character models to have black outlines, which impacted performance and necessitated reducing the screen resolution to maintain a playable frame-rate.
+The character select screen originally had 3D rendered models that would interact with each other, but Fox would have them replaced with concept art from the show.
+Ebert said that a large amount of the trash talk dialog was cut when playtesters deemed it too offensive.
+Fox also had them remove the Springfield Elementary School level before release due to the Columbine High School massacre.